HarryKodden/encrypted-mounting/README.md

 * (re-)generate rclone config
 * emergency decryption option of encrypted data

+After these steps the generated encryption key is not stored otherwise.
+The rclone config only holds a hashed value of that encryption key.

 (2) The generated rclone config consist of 2 remote definitions:
-* The first section specified how to access the remote storage based on properties given during registration (and testing the connection)
+* The first section specifies how to access the remote storage based on properties given during registration (and testing the connection)
 * And on top of that an additional remote section that is using the encryption key (1) for an encrypted mountpoint.
 Only the encrypted mountoint is used in (3)

  example: